slovnicki/beamer/README.md

 ## Deep Location

 You can instantly beam to a location in your app that has many pages stacked (deep linking) and then pop them one by one or simply `beamBack` to where you came from.
 The full code is available [here](https://github.com/slovnicki/beamer/tree/master/examples/deep_location).
+Note that `beamBackOnPop` parameter of `beamTo` might be useful here to override `AppBar`'s `pop` with `beamBack`.

 <p align="center">
 <img src="https://raw.githubusercontent.com/slovnicki/beamer/master/res/example-deep-location.gif" alt="example-deep-location" style="margin-right:32px;margin-left:32px">